dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 https://sourceforge.net/projects/msxsyssrc/

+## Updating your ROM

+You can assembly a new ROM image by following the instructions below, or download one of the pre-assembled [released packages](https://github.com/vipoo/yellow-msx-series-for-rc2014/releases)
 ## Building the binaries

 The Makefile in this directory can orchestrate the building of all binary units required for the RC2014 MSX system.